asyncapi/website/pages/docs/tutorials/message-validation.md

               type: string
               </CodeBlock>

-2. Now by using `asyncapi-validator`
+2. Now by using `asyncapi-validator`.To validate incoming MQTT messages, you have to load the AsyncAPI schema definition using the `fromSource` method and then you can validate any message with its key and payload using the validate method.

 <CodeBlock>
 const AsyncApiValidator = require('asyncapi-validator')